 A day full of fun, laughter and community spirit started with a socially distanced community litter pick in the morning (thanks so much to legendary L15 company Fitwell‘s for our snazzy hi-vis vests!), followed by tea and cakes provided by neighbouring business Laura’s Little Bakery and a number of talented local bakers.
 A steady flow of people – albeit limited to 12 at a time – made their way through the shop as friends and neighbours enjoyed each other’s company while finding themselves some vintage bargains!

 Keeping our community safe was at all times paramount and we are pleased to say everyone adhered to all the COVID-19 guidelines and measures, including a squoosh of hand sanitiser on entry.
-Masks and gloves were provided at the door (thanks to Rebecca Turner and to Rob Zatz at The Wavertree Society), our new till screen (provided by Wavertree based company The Christmas Decorators) was in place and signage (kindly donated by Liverpool BID) was used throughout the shop to make sure that everyone could get around safely.
+Masks and gloves were provided at the door (thanks to Rebecca Turner and to Rob Zatz at The Wavertree Society), our new till screen (provided by The Festive Group) was in place and signage (kindly donated by Liverpool BID) was used throughout the shop to make sure that everyone could get around safely.

 We are so pleased that the volunteers from VMM have stayed on with us in the new shop.
 A big highlight on the day was the new children’s toys and games room – ably created by our youngest team member Rose (aged 10), assisted by long-term volunteer at the shop, Dave (age not disclosed!).

 The ever-popular ‘Book Nook’ from VMM is still in place and we were able to create a lovely, bright and breezy main room to house clothing, home goods and refreshments with enough room for people to walk around and browse safely.

 To say getting the shop ready for launch was a labour of love would be a MASSIVE understatement!